 Dignity of the Human Being.

 Dignity of Personal Identity.

 Dignity of Merit.

 Dignity of Moral Status.

-From this real life case study find one or more examples where each type of dignity has been affected.
+From this real life case study find one or more examples where each type of dignity appears.

 Use a highlighter or underline text if it helps.